hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

     # a dictionary of the number of datasets for each behavior policy
     multiple_input_dict.n_datasets

-    # a dictionary of the number of evaluation policies of each input dict.
+    # a dictionary of the number of evaluation policies of each input dict
     multiple_input_dict.n_eval_policies

-    # check if the contained logged datasets use the same evaluation policies.
+    # check if the contained logged datasets use the same evaluation policies
     multiple_input_dict.use_same_eval_policy_across_dataset

 Note that, it is also possible to create a single input dict using the :class:`CreateOPEInput` class